stancillous/alx-low_level_programming/0x12-singly_linked_lists/README.md

-###C - Singly Linked Lists
+### C - Singly Linked Lists
 <h5>A singly linked list is a data structure in C that consists of a sequence of nodes, where each node contains a data value and a pointer to the next node in the list</h5>
-Unlike arrays, elements are not stored in a continous block of memory.
+<h5>Unlike arrays, elements are not stored in a continous block of memory.
 Some important things to know about sll:
 <p></p>
 1. Declaring a node: use structs